-The only positions taken by QNB Paris are in high quality liquid assets in order to comply with the Short Term Liquidity Ratio required by the EU CRD IV (LCR).
+The only positions taken by QNB Paris are in high quality liquid assets in order to comply with the Short Term Liquidity Ratio (LCR) required by the EU CRD IV (LCR).

 The size and composition of the portfolio is reviewed once a month according to the liquidity needs of the branch.
-As of 31.12.2021, the portfolio consists of US dollar bonds.
+As of 31.12.2022, the portfolio consisted in bonds denominated in US dollar.
 The investments are managed through a procedure that specifies the stakeholders, the risk profile of the bonds and also of the portfolio, the specific monitoring of the portfolio and the proactive warning indicators.
 Each investment must be validated by the monthly Asset-Liability Committee.